top of page

 Amazon link: You’ve Got My Number: http://amzn.to/35Q19jB

-Spring Breeze takes you on a trip around Paris, visiting the Tuileries Gardens, the Jeu de Paume museum, the Eiffel Tower, the Moulin Rouge, the banks of the River Seine, Notre Dame Cathedral, the Arc de Triomphe and also the miles of underground tunnels beneath the city - the catacombs.
+My novel, A Gathering of Souls, will take you on a trip around Paris, visiting the Tuileries Gardens, the Jeu de Paume museum, the Eiffel Tower, the Moulin Rouge, the banks of the River Seine, Notre Dame Cathedral, the Arc de Triomphe and also the miles of underground tunnels beneath the city - the catacombs.
+I hope to find a home for this story in the future.

 You are a person of many talents and also make jewellery and create art from free motion sewing.
 Tell us how they came about.